 Cuphea attracts butterflies and hummingbirds.
 The plant establishes quickly and blooms throughout the summer months.
 Flowering is prolific and eye-catching with dozens of reddish-orange inch long, yellow-tipped tubular blossoms.

 The Euphorbia plant originated in South American and Mexico.
 It is a member of the Euphorbiaceae family and also known as smoketree spurge, tropical smoke brush or Caribbean copper plant.

 Labeled as a broadleaf evergreen, the Euphorbia plant grows best in full sun.
 The smoketree spurge is grown as a shrub growing in heights of 2 to 6 feet but may grow as high as 30 feet when trained as a tree.

 The Euphorbia plant has a thick milky sap that can irritate the skin and cause a rash.
 This plant has definite eye appeal with delicate leaves in tones of purple and red.
-Flowers bloom in the later days of summer and are white to creamy in color.
+Tiny white flowers appear in the later days of summer.
+They can also be more creamy in color.

 Ipomoea batatas plant is commonly known as the sweet potato plant and a member of the Convolvulaceae family.
 Sweet potato plants grow from tubers and are native to Mexico.
 The plant is vine-like, growing in heights of only 6 to 12 inches, with a spread from 8 to 10 feet.

 The vines produce nodes which root, producing the common orange fleshy sweet potato that is used commercially for food.
 Commercial varieties have green leaves and occasionally produce light pink or purple trumpet-shaped flowers.